Joriswillems/depth_data_im_analysis/README.md

 # Sociophysics 1 – 3QEUS0
 A collection of Jupyter notebooks for instructional purposes in the SocioPhysics 1 course taught at Eindhoven University of Technology.
-Each notebooks teaches you how to perform crowdflow-related tasks that will be useful in the SocioPhysics courses.<br/> <br/> <br/>
+Each notebooks teaches you how to perform crowdflow-related tasks that will be useful in the SocioPhysics courses.
+Additional documents and information is provided on [Canvas](https://canvas.tue.nl/courses/16621) and on the [Teams](https://teams.microsoft.com/l/team/19%3ad1144e56d175449ab8fe9f14227d80b4%40thread.tacv2/conversations?groupId=bb51a959-160d-4edf-8d62-157cc3e875a4&tenantId=cc7df247-60ce-4a0f-9d75-704cf60efc64) page of the course. <br/> <br/> <br/>

 ### Introduction to data analysis with Python [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Joriswillems/socioPhysicsTUe/blob/master/introduction_data_analysis_python.ipynb)
 Introduction to Data Analysis using Numpy and Pandas packages.
 We perform basic operations such as computing averages, standard deviations,